pardnchiu/pardnchiu/README.md

-# README

-> [!Note]
-> 1. Sharing only my independently developed projects.
-> 2. My code is my pitch — if it doesn't resonate, no worries.
+> My code is my pitch — if it doesn't resonate, no worries.
-> 3. Employed at ITRD, unavailable for external projects.

 ---